Gallbladder Sludge / Biliary Sludge / Bile Sludge

-- Support the downward movement of digestion and healthy elimination.
+- Supports downward movement of digestion and healthy elimination.

-- Buffer stomach acid; allowing optimal stomach acid to break down challenging foods.
+- Buffers stomach acid, allowing optimal stomach acid to break down challenging foods.

-- Act as a Pac-man to gobble up impurities in the liver and in the intestinal villi.
+- Acts as a Pac-Man to gobble up impurities in the liver and intestinal villi.

 If any of these four functions are compromised, digestive concerns are likely to ensue.

-8 Secrets to Healthy Bile Flow and Liver/Gallbladder Function
+End Gallbladder Sludge: 8 Secrets to Healthy Bile Flow + Liver/Gallbladder Function

 The key to maintaining healthy bile flow and liver/gallbladder function is, of course, diet.

-Cut Out Processed Foods & Eat More Plant-Based
+Cut Out Processed Foods + Eat More Plants

-A blend of beet, celery and apple juice with cinnamon with breakfast daily is a great way to boost bile flow and support healthy gallbladder function.
+A blend of beet, celery, apple juice, and cinnamon with breakfast daily is a great way to boost bile flow and support healthy gallbladder function.

-Take a few drops of peppermint oil in water with meals or sipping peppermint tea with a meal has been shown to support better digestive health and gallbladder function.
-(4)
+Taking a few drops of peppermint oil in water with meals or sipping peppermint tea with a meal has been shown to support better digestive health and gallbladder function.4

 Raw or Cooked Beets

 Yes, beets again.
-Beets are important foods for the liver and function of the gallbladder.
+Beets are important foods for liver and gallbladder.
 They can be raw, cooked, or grated into a salad.
-Studies show beets are rich in antioxidants that protect the liver and boost the production of beneficial liver enzymes, superoxide dismutase, and glutathione.
-(6)
+Studies show beets are rich in antioxidants that protect the liver and boost production of beneficial liver enzymes superoxide dismutase and glutathione.6

-Beets have also been shown to attach to the bile and escort it, with all the gobbled-up (Pac-Man’d) toxins in tow, to the toilet.
-(7)
+Beets have also been shown to attach to bile and escort it, with all the gobbled-up (Pac-Manned) toxins in tow, to the toilet.7

 Numerous studies suggest that fenugreek may be one of the most powerful herbs for liver, gallbladder, and digestive health.
-Fenugreek works by removing cholesterol out of the bile and increasing the bile acid concentration by almost four times.
-(8,9)
+Fenugreek works by removing cholesterol from the bile and increasing bile acid concentration by almost four times.8,9

 The benefits of cinnamon have been praised in Ayurveda for thousands of years.
-The liver and pancreas are sister organs, and in 91 percent of the population, the bile ducts and pancreatic ducts are joined—suggesting that you cannot address one without affecting the other.
-(10)
+The liver and pancreas are sister organs, and in 91% of the population, the bile ducts and pancreatic ducts are joined—suggesting that you cannot address one without affecting the other.10

-Of course, eating the bile-moving foods I mention above is key, but if such a diet is not possible, or you feel you need a better bile flow boost, consider supplementing with LifeSpa’s Beet Cleanse.
+Of course, eating bile-moving foods I mention above is key, but if such a diet is not possible, or you feel you need a bile flow boost for congested gallbladder sludge, consider supplementing with LifeSpa’s Beet Cleanse.
 I formulated this with great success to support healthy bile flow and gallbladder function.